-Broken blades can be removed by the following methods.
+Broken blades can be removed by the following: • Remove battery pack before removing blades.

-- · Remove battery pack before removing blades. - Point the tool downward, slide up and hold the release lever, and shake the tool up and down (DO NOT turn the tool on while your fingers are holding the blade clamp open).
-The shank of the broken blade should drop out of the clamp. - If shaking the tool doesn't work...
-In most cases, a corner of the broken blade will extend beyond the blade clamp.
-Slide up and hold the release lever, and pull the broken blade out of the clamp by this corner. - If the broken stub doesn't extend far enough to be grabbed by its corner, use a thin blade with small teeth (such as a metal cutting blade) to hook the blade that is jammed in the clamp while holding up the release lever, and pull it out.
+- Point the tool downward, twist the collar, and shake the tool up and down (DO NOT turn the tool on while your fingers are holding the blade clamp open).
+The shank of the broken blade should drop out of the clamp. - If shaking the tool doesn't work In most cases, a corner of the broken blade will extend beyond the blade clamp.
+Twist the collar and pull the broken blade out of the clamp by this corner. - If the broken stub doesn't extend far enough to be grabbed by its corner, use a thin blade with small teeth (such as a metal cutting blade) to hook the blade that is jammed in the clamp while twisting the collar and pull it out.